Barney Wilen: Biography

+Legacy

+Wilen is mentioned in the 235th of the 480 memories collected in the book Je me souviens (1978; I Remember) by French writer Georges Perec: "I remember the saxophonist Barney Wilen."

 In 1987, French comic book artist Jacques de Loustal and author Philippe Paringaux paid homage to Wilen in their "bande dessinée" Barney et la note bleue ("Barney and the blue note").